mwarning/KadNode/README.md

   * `lookup` *id*
     Lookup the IP addresses of all nodes that claim to satisfy the identifier.
 	The lookup is performed on the current search results.

-  * `lookup_node` *id*
-    Lookup the IP address of a node that has identifier id.
-	The lookup is performed on the current search results.

   * `announce` *id* [<i>*port*</i>] [<i>*minutes*</i>]